- China Home

 Share your passion for education in China

 The volunteer program to teach English in China focuses on teaching conversational English to Chinese students.
 IFRE presently works with Chinese public schools, most of which are located in rural parts and serve the children of farmers and lower class people.
 Non-native English speakers can also join this project.

 No qualification is needed to join the volunteer teaching project in China.
-However, volunteers should have enough knowledge of English to effectively teach the basics to Chinese students.
+However, Volunteers must be a native English speaker or be fluent in English with clear accent.
 Non-native speakers can also join this project if they can speak, read, and write English.
 No salary or benefits will be offered to volunteer English teachers in the China project.

 In China, there is a growing demand for an English language education.
 With the economic growth, the importance of English increasing as well.
 Many of the schools in China have established an 'English corner,' a place specially designed for teaching and learning English.
 These schools are very eager to welcome teachers who speak English proficiently.

 Therefore, as a volunteer English teacher in China, you will teach English at these underresourced and rural schools.
 Free accommodation and food may possibly be arranged, as these schools do not offer a salary.

 There is an internet café, a restaurant, a police station, and a supermarket just 1 to 3 km away.
 Our home accommodation offers volunteers a wonderful place to rest and relax after a day's work or weekend travel.
 This is the ideal setting for individuals looking for a "home away from home" and the perfect arrangement for sharing your daily experiences with fellow volunteers or the local staff.